xk1234/forumfrontend/README.md

 This project is a ReactJS-based frontend for a forum application, styled with Material-UI.
 It provides a sleek, responsive user interface for forum interactions, including posts, and comments.

+ChatGPT was used to create boilerplate, write portions of this README, to debug, and to get the names of types.

 ![alt text](post.png)
 ![alt text](login.png)